primiano/perfetto-docs/docs/data-sources/cpu-scheduling.md

       inter-processor interrupts.
-The former is emitted on the source (wakee) CPU, the latter on the destination (waked) CPU. `sched_waking` is usually sufficient for latency analysis, unless you are looking into breaking down latency due to inter-processor signalling.
+The former is emitted on the source (wakee) CPU, the latter on the destination (waked) CPU. `sched_waking` is usually sufficient for latency analysis, unless you are looking into breaking down latency due to inter-processor signaling.

 When enabling `sched_waking` events, the following will appear in the UI when selecting a CPU slice: